dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-an-unbound-windows-forms-datagridview-control.md

 The following code example demonstrates how to populate a <xref:System.Windows.Forms.DataGridView> control programmatically without binding it to a data source.
 This is useful when you have a small amount of data that you want to display in a table format.

- For a complete explanation of this code example, see [Walkthrough: Creating an Unbound Windows Forms DataGridView Control](walkthrough-creating-an-unbound-windows-forms-datagridview-control.md).
+ For a complete explanation of this code example, see [Walk-through: Creating an Unbound Windows Forms DataGridView Control](walkthrough-creating-an-unbound-windows-forms-datagridview-control.md).

 ## Example